Chichri/Spotify-Bot/README.md

 ```

 The first option will activate the bot, meaning that any emails with valid commands within the account will
 be read and parsed along with all incoming emails while the bot is active.
-To drop out out of this state, Ctrl-c
+To drop out out of this, Ctrl-c
 will bring you back to the tui command line.
 The second will be explained further in this section.

 This script uses a very simple user/superuser system to determine how people can interact with the bot.